 sweet spot The ultralight plane acts as the lead bird in a v-formation; the sweet spot is the position nearest the plane's wing, where a crane gets the most benefit from the air flowing off the wing's surfaces.
 The crane can soar on that air current instead of flapping its wings, so it's an easy ("sweet") spot for the bird flying in that position.
 Hear pilot Deke Clark explain more (67-second audio clip).

 wind that is blowing in the same direction as the ultralight and

 birds are flying; a wind that helps "push" them along from behind

-trike A short name for an ultralight airplane
+trike Main part of an ultralight airplane

 pairs.
 The term for two Whooping Crane siblings hatched, usually one day apart, from

 a breeding pair's eggs

 unison call The sequence of calls made by a male and female with a pair bond

 Voiceprint Recording and sonogram of an individual Whooping Crane's voice, which is unique and can identify the individual bird from which it comes